jeroen/V8/README.md

 install.packages("V8")
 ```

-On Linux you need a suitable libv8 installation.
+On Linux you need a suitable libv8 installation, see below.

 ### Linux: Static libv8

-__NEW:__ As of V8 3.4 there is a new option for Linux users to automatically download a suitable static build of libv8 during package installation.
-To use this in R simply set an environment variable `DOWNLOAD_STATIC_LIBV8=1` for example:
+__NEW:__ As of V8 3.4 there is a new option on Linux to automatically download a suitable static build of libv8 during package installation.
+To use this in R simply set an environment variable `DOWNLOAD_STATIC_LIBV8=1`, for example:

 ```r
 Sys.setenv(DOWNLOAD_STATIC_LIBV8 = 1)
 install.packages("V8")
 ```

-This way, you can install the V8 package on any Linux system, without separate system requirements.
+This way, you can install the V8 package on any x64 Linux system, without separate system requirements.
 Alternatively, you can still install libv8 from your distribution as described below.

 ### Arch